hpcosta/STSModule/README.md

 			* wordnet.wordnetData3.0= path to: /externalResources/adwResources/WordNet-3.0/dict
 			* stopwords.FilePrefix = path to: /externalResources/adwResources/jlt/stopwords/stopwords
 			* stanford.pos.model= path to: /externalResources/adwResources/jlt/stanford/left3words-wsj-0-18.tagger
 		* apart from that, the folder 'config' also contains a configuration file for the TreeTagger.
-You will need have the TreeTagger intalled in your computer an configure the treetagger.properties file.
+You will need have the TreeTagger installed in your computer an configure the treetagger.properties file.

 3. Create a folder named 'externalResources', for example in your workspace.
 	* this folder should contain the semantic signatures for the Semantic Similarity Measures

 	* please download the Semantic signatures through the following url: http://lcl.uniroma1.it/adw/ppvs.30g.5k.tar.bz2.

-	* for more information about the resuirement, please visit http://lcl.uniroma1.it/adw/
+	* for more information about the requirements visit http://lcl.uniroma1.it/adw/